PolkadotDom/polkadot-essays/voting_system_functional_analysis.md

 It had occurred to me while working on [RFC 150](https://github.com/polkadot-fellows/RFCs/pull/150) and [RFC 151](https://github.com/polkadot-fellows/RFCs/pull/151) that there are several properties of our voting system ([read OpenGov](https://polkadot.subsquare.io/referenda)) which are vast improvements upon current analog deployments.
-I have not yet seen these discussed or promulgated, and thought the community may enjoy pondering on them.
-There is no action item, simply meant to be an appreciation of the elegant and powerful system we have built.
+I have not yet seen these discussed or promulgated, and thought the community may benefit from some alignment here.

 ### Arbitrary Closeness of Approximation
 In OpenGov, one can either vote directly or delegate their vote.
 For instance, if I do not enjoy keeping up with policy, it may be worth it for me to delegate, even if that delegate only represents me accurately 85% of the time.
 Whereas if that remaining 15% matters greatly to me, I can always just vote directly.
 This guarantees our voters an arbitrary closeness of approximation to their true political will.
 From 0% accuracy, I don't care at all, to 100%, I'd never let anyone vote for me.